brentyi/tyro/docs/source/your_first_cli.md

 print(args.a + args.b)
 ```

-And that's it for the core API!
-By incorporating more advanced type annotations
+And that's it!
+By incorporating more advanced type annotations from the standard
-from the standard library, we can specify a broad range of more advanced
+library, we can specify a broad range of more advanced behaviors:
-behaviors: variable-length inputs, unions over types, subcommands, and more.
-Our
+variable-length inputs, unions over types, subcommands, and more.
+Our examples
-examples walk through a selection of these features.
+walk through a selection of these features.